Jackson Rooming House: Restoration efforts

 In 2013, the Jackson House was deemed too damaged to be restored and faced likely demolition.
 In 2013, efforts were being made to save the historic Rooming House from demolition by the City of Tampa.
 As of January 13, 2014, Todd Alan Clem, commonly known as Bubba the Love Sponge, planned to purchase this property and begin the restoration of the house.
 Soon afterwards, Clem withdrew plans blaming mayor Bob Buckhorn and city officials.
-The Jackson House Foundation estimates that it will cost about a million dollars to restore the building.
+The Jackson House Foundation estimates that it will cost about $1 million to restore the building.

-In 2022 the foundation had raised $3 million dollars in pledges in order to restore the property, including $1 million dollars from Tampa Bay Lightning owner Jeff Vinik.
+In 2022 the foundation had raised $3 million in pledges in order to restore the property, including $1 million from Tampa Bay Lightning owner Jeff Vinik.
 However, the foundation reported that in order to continue construction they would need to reach an agreement with the owners of the neighboring parking lot, 717 Parking, to allow 10-foot easements for fire code standards After a year of negotiations, 717 continued to deny the Jackson foundation access to the property needed.

 In October 2023 the Tampa City Council voted in favor of a land swap deal with 717 Parking.
 But by February 2024 the agreement between 717 and the Jackson House Foundation had yet to be settled with no clear indication for the delay.